MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-google-ads.md

 -	You fulfill the requirements of the [Customer Match Policy](https://support.google.com/adspolicy/answer/6299717).
 -	You fulfill the requirements of the [remarketing list sizes](https://support.google.com/google-ads/answer/7558048).
 -	You have [configured segments](segments.md).
--	Unified customer profiles in the exported segments contain fields representing an email address, phone, Mobile Advertiser ID, Third Party user ID, or adress.
+-	Unified customer profiles in the exported segments contain fields representing an email address, phone, mobile advertiser ID, third-party user ID, or address.

 ## Known limitations